kohsine/ww3-tracker/README.md

 ## Deployment

-**Task:** We have deployed our application on Amazon Web Services.
+We have deployed our application on Amazon Web Services.
 Specifically, it is running on a EC2 instance with Ubuntu.
 The database is dockerized which makes it easy to deploy on any machine.
 On AWS, we are also using Route54 which points to our custom (domain) name servers, and also an S3 bucket which stores our content.

 On the VM itself, we are running an nginx reverse proxy which redirects outside requests over https from port 80 to PM2 process which runs on port 3000.
 We use PM2 to keep the application running at all times, and also easily manage the process.

 ## Maintenance

-**Task:** Explain how you monitor your deployed app to make sure that everything is working as expected.
+We have sentry alerts set up so whenever there are errors in the app, they are logged and we are notified in real time.
+Additionally, maintenance is easy with PM2.
+All we have to do is ssh into the VM, and run `pm2 restart appName`

 ## Challenges

-**Task:** What is the top 3 most challenging things that you have learned/developed for you app?
-Please restrict your answer to only three items.

-1.
-2. GraphQL
-3. Docker
+1. Map: implementing the map was very difficult.
+Notably the library we used was unofficial and we ran into many compatibility issues with other libraries such as icon libraries.
+Also the clustering of markers was quite complicated and hard to understand.
+2. GraphQL: it was our first time using the technology so we had to learn its many intricacies.
+3. Docker: we ran into some logistical errors while deploying which took us a while to figure out.

 ## Contributions

-**Task:** Describe the contribution of each team member to the project.
-Please provide the full name of each team member (but no student number).

 Kevin Oh:
 1. Project setup
 2. Backend

 Ian Gu:

-# One more thing?

-**Task:** Any additional comment you want to share with the course staff?
+1. Frontend
+2. Deployment